IBM/fabric-contract-attribute-based-access-control/README.md

 - gateway/:

-   + ibp/ibp_config.json - Contains information used to run against a running IBM Blockchain 2.0 Service
+   + ibp/config.json - Contains information used to run against a running IBM Blockchain 2.0 Service
-   + local_fabric/local_config.json - Contains information used to run  against a Hyperledger Fabric 1.4 running locally.
+   + local/config.json - Contains information used to run  against a Hyperledger Fabric 1.4 running locally.

 - kube-config/*:

    + files needed to deploy this sample onto an iks cluster

-- utils/:

-   + fabutils/* - utility functions to manually enroll and register users

 ## Running the application from Kube Cluster
-We have this application running at http://52.116.150.115:32544/login on our IBP Blockchain Service if you just want to play around with it to see what features it has.
+We have this application running at <TBD> on our IBP Blockchain Service if you just want to play around with it to see what features it has.
 Several identities have been defined.
 Log in as "admin", password "adminpw" to see the registered and enrolled identities.

 ## Setup for building and running the application from this git code repo
 If you want to build the application and run it on your own Blockchain service:
 ```
-git clone git@github.ibm.com:customer-success/BlockchainEnablement.git
+git clone git@github.ibm.com:customer-success/Blockchain-GenSupplyChain.git
 ```
 https://github.com/IBM-Blockchain/blockchain-vscode-extension